Sam Bankman-Fried to stay in jail, appeals court rules

 Ellison has pleaded guilty to fraud and is expected to testify against Bankman-Fried, a former romantic partner.
 In her writings, she described feeling "unhappy and overwhelmed" with her job and "hurt/rejected" from a breakup with Bankman-Fried.

-A lawyer for Bankman-Fried told the appeals court on Sept.
-19 that Kaplan failed to credit the defendant for exercising his First Amendment constitutional right to speak with the press and try to restore his reputation.
+The three judges on Thursday said they were unpersuaded by Bankman-Fried's argument that Kaplan failed to credit the defendant for exercising his First Amendment constitutional right to speak with the press and try to restore his reputation.

-The appeals court appeared skeptical.
-One judge said the First Amendment did not protect witness tampering, while another said publicly humiliating someone by releasing personal details could be viewed as an attempt to influence their testimony.

-But the judges appeared slightly more open to Bankman-Fried's argument that a lack of internet access at Brooklyn's Metropolitan Detention Center was impeding his preparation for trial in the complicated case.
+They wrote that Kaplan "correctly determined that when a person engages in speech to commit a criminal offense such as witness tampering, that speech falls outside the zone of constitutional protection."

 Bankman-Fried faces seven charges of fraud and conspiracy stemming from the collapse of FTX, the now-bankrupt crypto exchange he founded.